What does blue smoke from a vehicle's exhaust generally indicate?

 Study for the Irish Driver Theory Test.
 Study with flashcards and multiple choice questions, each question has hints and explanations.
 Get ready for your exam!

-Blue smoke from a vehicle's exhaust is a clear indication that the engine is burning oil.
-This typically occurs when engine oil enters the combustion chamber and is burned along with the fuel.
-Several issues can lead to this problem, such as worn piston rings, damaged valve seals, or other internal engine faults that allow oil to seep into areas where it shouldn't be.
+Blue smoke from a vehicle's exhaust typically indicates that the engine is burning oil.
+This phenomenon occurs when oil enters the combustion chamber and is burned along with the fuel.
+The presence of blue smoke can be a sign of worn engine components, such as piston rings, valve seals, or cylinder walls, which can allow oil to escape into the space where fuel is ignited.
+This not only impacts the engine's efficiency but can also lead to further mechanical problems if not addressed.

 Subscribe